Firefighters battle wildfire in Portugal, 32 people hurt

-COLOS, Portugal (AP) — More than 1,000 firefighters battled a major wildfire Monday amid scorching temperatures in Portugal, where forest blazes wreak destruction every summer.
+COLOS, Portugal (AP) — More than 1,000 firefighters and 14 water-dropping aircraft battled a major wildfire Monday amid scorching temperatures in Portugal, where forest blazes wreak destruction every summer.

+As temperatures reached almost 40 C (104 F) in the afternoon, and a wind blew up, the blaze that had been largely contained overnight rekindled in some areas.
+Huge pillars of black smoke appeared on the horizon for a third straight day.

-About 90% of the fire area in the Castelo Branco district, 200 kilometers (about 125 miles) northeast of the capital Lisbon, was brought under control during cooler overnight temperatures, according to local Civil Protection Agency commander Pedro Nunes.
+Officials said cooler overnight temperatures had allowed authorities to bring under control about 90% of the fire area in the Castelo Branco district, 200 kilometers (about 125 miles) northeast of the capital Lisbon.

+But the Civil Protection Agency kept its firefighting assets, including 318 vehicles, in the area to move in quickly when they reignited.

+The government said it had asked for help from neighboring Spain, which was sending two water-dumping airplanes.
+They were due to arrive later Monday.

 Police said they were investigating what caused the fire amid suspicions it may have been started deliberately.

-Temperatures were forecast to reach almost 40 C (104 F) Monday — prolonging a spell of blistering weather that is due to hit northern Europe late this week.
+High temperatures were forecast for most of the week in Portugal amid a spell of blistering weather that is due to hit northern Europe later this week.

 Recent weeks have also seen major wildfires in Spain, Greece and Germany.
 European Union authorities have warned that wildfires are “a growing menace” across the continent.